Aaron-Bopp/TIM/40_Evergreens/Learning is NOT like riding a bicycle.md

 and by keep thinking I mean by whatever means possible.
 [[Our brain will do anything it can to protect itself]]

+#TO/TEND/WATER what note writing notes can be connected to this

 ### <hr class="footnote"/>